Fooling the voice recognition on Amazon Echo and Google Home

 In the Google Home app, click settings in the upper left corner of the main page, then go to "more settings."
 Click "payments" then toggle off "Pay through your Assistant."
 In the Alexa app, click the settings icon in the upper left corner, click the "Settings" button, scroll down to "Voice Purchasing" and toggle off the "Purchase by voice" option.

 Note that in the Alexa app, you can also enable a voice code option.
 This is off by default, so members of your house don't even have to sound like you if voice purchasing is on and this is turned off.
-If you turn it on, you'll enter a four digit pin.
-Then, you'll get an option to allow recognized speakers to not need the pin.
+If you turn it on, you'll have to enter a four-digit PIN.
+Then, you'll have the option to allow recognized speakers to skip the PIN.

 How to turn off personal results